kyaco/WynnTextReplacer/README.md

 ## About

-This minecraft mod translates [Wynncraft](https://wynncraft.com/) texts into your language.
+This minecraft mod replaces [Wynncraft](https://wynncraft.com/) texts with translated text of your language.
 It is still under development.

 ## Setup